Real Organic Project Standards

 - ROP will allow minor non-commercial production for household use, such as hogs, poultry/eggs, kitchen garden, fish and wool, if practices and materials do not affect the integrity of certified production.

-- ROP will allow sale of non-ROP certified production up to 20% of total farm revenue, subject to the split-farm prohibitions above.
+ROP will allow sale of non-ROP certified production up to 20% (with a maximum of $60,000) of total farm revenue, subject to the split-farm prohibitions above.
 [Total farm revenue and the 20% exemption will be based on sales of the farm’s agricultural products only.]
-Farms grossing above $300,000 will be allowed a maximum of $60,000 in gross sales of non certified production.
+A farm may produce non-ROP production above this level if it has a written business plan, approved by ROP staff, to convert individual enterprises to certified organic within 5 years.
 Exemptions are allowed for animals that are raised according to ROP standards but are not slaughtered in a USDA organic facility.
 Farms that sell more than 20% of gross income as “NOT CERTIFIED ORGANIC” due to meat sales coming from a non-organic slaughterhouse are still eligible for ROP certification for products that otherwise qualify.
 This exemption for non-organic slaughterhouses sunsets on February 1, 2023.

 - ROP will allow farms to produce and sell non-certified ornamental bedding plants in excess of the 20% limit, provided: